Choose semester and course offering

 Specific prerequisites

 Active participation in a course offering where the final examination is not yet reported in LADOK is considered equivalent to completion of the course.
-This applies only to students who are first-time registered for the prerequisite course offering or have both that and the applied-for course offering in their individual study plan.
+Registering for a course is counted as active participation.
+The term 'final examination' encompasses both the regular examination and the first re-examination.

 Recommended prerequisites